vigneshshiv/vigneshshiv/README.md

 I prefer to write **Back-end** code, but I can do front-end if needed.
 **Java, JavaScript** is my programming language of choice.

-I would like to work on challenging Freelance projects.
+I would like to work on challenging open source projects.
 Till now, I've worked on Microservices based on Java, Spring Boot, Reactive, AOP, Azure and custom built Front-end framework.

 As a reluctant developer, I fled from a tradional path and explored my creativity through trying my hands on various techniques and software.
 Software is more than just a tool, and I try to dig deep into it.